 All models require a unique primary key.
 If your dataset doesn't inherently include any truly unique columns, you can use SQL to either:

 - filter out duplicate rows, if you're not concerned about losing data from one or more of the duplicated rows

 - create a composite column to use for your primary key

-If you select a different column to use for a model's primary key, you need to trigger a full resync for all syncs that use that model.
-Otherwise, change data capture won't work correctly and the data in your destination may be incorrect.
+As explained in the primary key updates section, if you update a model's primary key by selecting a different column, you need to trigger a full resync for all syncs that use that model.
+Otherwise, change data capture can't process your model data correctly, which can make your syncs fail.

 When you write a

 SELECT statement to define your model, you can use a

 GROUP BY clause to retrieve only the unique rows based on the column you want to use for your primary key:

 SELECT * FROM users GROUP BY primary_key_column